opsone-ch/documentation/www/development/deployment.md

 ### New website, copy data (recommended)

-With this option, you just add another website with the desired environment and copy all files (and database) into the new website. (see deploy to your server)
+With this option, you just add another website with the desired environment and copy all files (and database) into the new website.
+Please see [deploy to your server](../development/deployment.md#Deploy_to_your_server)

 ## Go Live